 His primary interests are joint reconstruction, including surgery of the hip, knee, shoulder, foot, ankle, and elbow.
 Dr. Davenport performed the first computer assisted knee replacement surgery in Oklahoma and is involved in new hip and knee designs as well as new surgical techniques.
 He performs minimally invasive hip and knee replacements.
 These procedures allow for patients to go home earlier and with a faster recovery rate.

 The Joint Center is dedicated to providing the highest level of care at all stages of the joint replacement process.
 We join with you as soon as your physician determines the need for a joint replacement, and we walk with you through preoperative education, registration, admission, surgery, post surgical care, the transition home, and your post hospital therapy needs.
 We take a well patient approach to our care, focusing on early mobility, excellent pain control, and shortened hospital stays.
-Our patients walk the day of their surgery, and must go home the next day.
+Our patients walk the day of their surgery, and most go home the next day.
 Of course each patient is different, but our goal is for you to recover in the comfort and privacy of your own home.

 We believe that comprehensive preoperative education empowers our patient and their family to be prepared for their hospital stay and to feel strong ownership in their recovery and return to a normal lifestyle.
 Our preoperative Joint classes are available to patients and family, and present an overview of your hospital stay, introductions to our staff, a look into your surgery, and help you prepare for your time with us.